 Google Ads requires informing users that the IT solution uses remarketing to advertise a product or service, and the user has an opportunity to opt-out of it.

 The Twitter Lead Generation Card requires you to enter your Policy URL to use the services.
-The same condition is for Facebook.
+Facebook requires the same condition to use their services.
 When using the Facebook API, you request users' personal data.
 Therefore, Facebook requires you to provide the Privacy Policy and ensure that you comply with the data protection laws and regulations.

 To use a payment system for online payments